 Click HERE for the April Student Activities Calendar.

 School Site Council

-The next JRMS School Site Council meeting is Wednesday, October 22, 2014.
+The next JRMS School Site Council meeting will be Wednesday, April 22, 2015.